msiegenthaler/maglev/modelling/E9/E9_RailGuide.md

   - outer diameter 10mm, length 10mm
   - permeability of 500
   - 5000 turns, 300 mA
-- Target air gap between the rail and the end of the solenoid of 5mm
+- target air gap between the rail and the end of the solenoid of 5mm

 Targets:
 - Maximal horizontal force (x-direction)